 Platforms: Windows/Mac OS/Linux

 Paint.Net is a raster graphics editor for Windows.
 It has a very simple interface with logically arranged tools.
-The pleasant feature is that you don’t need a powerful PC configuration to use this open source image editor.
+The most pleasant feature is that you don’t need a powerful PC configuration to use this open source image editor.

-Paint.Net is a free graphics editor from Microsoft, designed for Windows platform.
+Paint.Net is a free graphics editor from Microsoft, designed for the Windows platform.
 Keep in mind that Paint and Paint.Net are quite different programs that have different tools and functions, so do not mix them up.
 Paint.Net has a great number of drawing tools for basic image retouching, using quality brushes to eliminate minor defects, for example, pimples or unnecessary photo elements.
-In general, Paint.Net is a universal photo editor for beginning photographers or amateurs who do need the software with basic photo enhancement functions.
+In general, Paint.Net is a universal photo editor for beginning photographers or amateurs who need software with basic photo enhancement functions.
 The interface looks a little bit outdated.

 Alternatives: Adobe Illustrator